actions-marketplace-validations/MBilalShafi_no-response-add-label/README.md

-# No Response
+# No response with add back a label

 A GitHub Action that closes Issues where the author hasn't responded to a request for more information.

-It also optionally adds back a
+It was forked from https://github.com/lee-dohm/no-response On top of the functionality offered in the original action, this one also adds back a label on the removal of the `responseRequiredLabel`

 ## Use